Nurseries Online

 This is a fast growing plant and can be sown in spring and a gain in autumn.
 The leaves develop a stronger taste as they mature.

-• Best grown from seeds which will germinate in around 10 – 5 days, plants should be spaced at around 30cm apart as they are tall growing.
+4. Seeds should germinate in 10 – 5 days, plants should be thinned to around 30cm apart as they are tall growing. – The thinned plants can be cooked or you can try to replant them.

 Red Komatsuna - Mustard Spinach